 History of the Division of Justice Services

 The Division centralizes various functions in support of the Department and criminal justice authorities throughout the state.
-The Division encourages the innovative development of new software technologies to replace aging legacy systems; offers full-service training to new state and local law enforcement officers; supports criminal justice authorities through the Law Enforcement Agencies Data System (LEADS), Criminal History Record Information (CHRI) and Automated Biometric Identification System (ABIS); enhances public safety through Offender Registration, Cannabis Control, Firearms Owners Identification (FOID) and Concealed Carry initiatives; and attains required equipment and communications services for safe and effective law enforcement on a statewide basis.
+The Division strives to provide innovative development and implementation of new software technologies; supports criminal justice authorities through the Law Enforcement Agencies Data System (LEADS), Criminal History Record Information (CHRI), and Automated Biometric Identification System (ABIS); enhances public safety through Sex and Violent Offender Registration, the Firearms Owners Identification (FOID) program, and Concealed Carry initiatives; and secures mobile equipment and communications services.

 A Lieutenant Colonel is appointed to oversee the Administrative Support Command, Criminal Justice Services Command, and Public Safety Services Command.
 The Administrative Support Command and the Public Safety Services Command report directly to the Lieutenant Colonel.
 Within the Criminal Justice Services Command, a Major is appointed to report directly to the Lieutenant Colonel and supervises the Bureau of Identification and the Program Administration Bureau.